puppetlabs/puppet-docs/source/pe/2.8/console_auth.markdown

     $ sudo /opt/puppet/bin/rake -f /opt/puppet/share/console-auth/Rakefile db:create_user USERNAME="<email address>" PASSWORD="<password>" ROLE="< Admin | Read-Only | Read-Write >"

-> **Note:** The "EMAIL" variable used in PE 2.5 has been changed to "USERNAME" in PE 2.7.
+> **Note:** The "EMAIL" variable used in PE 2.5 has been changed to "USERNAME"  starting with PE 2.7.

 Thus, to add a read-write user named jones@example.com, you would run: